MJaroslav/MCInGameTester/README.md

 }

 // Tests from this test container will executed only on server side.
-@Server(when = LoadState.INITIALIZATION) // Tests will executed in end (after other mods) of initialization state. public class TestServerSide {
+@Server(when = LoaderState.INITIALIZATION) // Tests will executed in end (after other mods) of initialization state. public class TestServerSide {
     @WorldShadow
     World overworld; // Getter for server Overworld (dim 0).